-Shear tomography has been applied to real data (e.g. (Bacon et al., 2005; Schrabback et al., 2010b)) to improve the constraints on cosmological parameters.
+Shear tomography has been applied to real data (e.g. [4, 76]) to improve the constraints on cosmological parameters.
 The separation of source galaxies into tomographic bins improves significantly the constraints on cosmological parameters, and particularly those of dark energy that drives cosmic expansion.

-- Second-order statistics to separate E and B modes :
+• Second-order statistics to separate E and B modes :

-If the shear, estimated from the image shapes of distant galaxies, was only due to gravitational lensing, then it should consist only of a pure E-mode shear (see §4.2).
+If the shear, estimated from the image shapes of distant galaxies, was only due to gravitational lensing, then it should consist only of a pure Emode shear (see §4.2).
 But the estimated shear may contains systematic errors.
 Therefore, the splitting of the observed shear field into its E- and B-modes is of great importance to isolate the gravitational shear from the shear components most likely not due to lensing.
-The standard technique for this separation is the variance of the aperture mass $\langle M{ap}^2 \rangle$ (Schneider et al., 1998), which corresponds to an average shear two-point correlation.
+The standard technique for this separation is the variance of the aperture mass $\langle M{ap}^2 \rangle$ [74], which corresponds to an average shear two-point correlation.
 This statistic is the result of the convolution of the shear two-point correlation with a compensated filter.
 Several forms of filters have been suggested which trade locality in real space with locality in Fourier space.
-By considering the filter defined by (Schneider, 1996) with a scale of θ_s , the variance of the aperture mass can be expressed as a function of the 2D convergence power spectrum as follows:
+By considering the filter defined by [69] with a scale of θ_s , the variance of the aperture mass can be expressed as a function of the 2D convergence power spectrum as follows:

-$$\langle M{ap}^2(\theta_s)\rangle = \int \frac{dl}{2\pi} l P\kappa(l) \frac{576J_4^2(l\theta_s)}{(l\theta_s)^4}.$$ (56)
+$$\langle M{ap}^2(\theta_s)\rangle = \int \frac{dl}{2\pi} l P{\kappa}(l) \frac{576J_4^2(l\theta_s)}{(l\theta_s)^4}.$$ (56)

-This method has been used in many weak lensing analyses to constrain cosmological parameters (see for example (Van Waerbeke et al., 2002; Semboloni et al., 2006; Hoekstra et al., 2006; Fu et al., 2008)).
+This method has been used in many weak lensing analyses to constrain cosmological parameters (see for example [94, 82, 32, 24]).
 However, the lack of knowledge of the shear correlation function on very small scales introduces a systematic bias on the variance aperture method.
-More recently, new second-order statistic, i.e. the ring statistic (Schneider and Kilbinger, 2007) and COSEBIS (Complete Orthogonal Sets of E-/B-mode Integrals) (Schneider et al., 2010) have been proposed to overcome the practical problem encountered by the aperture mass method.
+More recently, new second-order statistic, i.e. the ring statistic [72] and COSEBIS (Complete Orthogonal Sets of E-/B-mode Integrals) [71] have been proposed to overcome the practical problem encountered by the aperture mass method.

 Second-order statistics measure the Gaussian properties of the field, which limits the amount of information extracted, since it is known that the low redshift Universe is highly non-Gaussian on small scales.
 Indeed, gravitational clustering is a non linear process and, in particular, at small scales the mass distribution is highly non-Gaussian.
-Consequently, if only second-order statistics are used to place constraints on the cosmological model, degenerate constraints are obtained between some important cosmological parameters (see for example (Hoekstra et al., 2002; Fu et al., 2008; Schrabback et al., 2010b)).
+Consequently, if only second-order statistics are used to place constraints on the cosmological model, degenerate constraints are obtained between some important cosmological parameters (see for example [33, 24, 76]).

-6.3.
-Non-Gaussian statistics
+6.3 Non-Gaussian statistics